DETAILED ACTION

 A patent for a claimed invention may not be obtained, notwithstanding that the claimed invention is not identically disclosed as set forth in section 102, if the differences between the claimed invention and the prior art are such that the claimed invention as a whole would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains.
 Patentability shall not be negated by the manner in which the invention was made.

-Fukui differs from the instant claims insofar as not teaching the titanium dioxide having an average particle size of 5 nm to 50 nm.
+Fukui does not teach titanium dioxide having an average particle size of 5 nm to 50 nm in claim 1.

 Fukui discloses cosmetic emulsions comprising surface-treated titanium dioxide and having an ultraviolet ray protective effect, as discussed above.
 Tomonari discloses surface treated titanium dioxide particles, having an average primary particle size 5 to 100 nm, suitable for use in cosmetic emulsions comprising ultraviolet shielding agents.
 Accordingly, it would have been prima facie obvious to one of ordinary skill in the art before the effective filing date of the instant application to formulate the surface treated titanium dioxide of Fukui to have an average particle size of 5 nm to 50 nm, because titanium dioxide particles having such a particle size have a favorable ultraviolet shielding range, as taught by Tomonari.